-During the play stage, babies and toddlers find humour in the simple things in life – hence, a game of peek-a-book will keep them entertained and laughing for hours.
-According to research findings, the reason that infants are so amused by simple games is because they have not yet stretched their cognitive abilities beyond them.
+During the play stage, babies and toddlers find humor in the simple things in life, so, a game of peek-a-boo will keep them entertained and laughing for hours.
+According to research findings, the reason that infants are so amused by simple games is that they have not yet stretched their cognitive abilities beyond them.
 Peek-a-boo, for example, is funny because they have not yet learned the idea of object permanence (they still think of objects as “out of sight out of mind”).
 Once their cognitive abilities stretch past this idea, however, the game of peek-a-boo is suddenly no longer funny.

 This is the stage where poop and fart jokes begin to take form.
 During this stage, children find things that are “shocking” to be the most humorous.
-At this stage, anything that causes a reaction is funny – and what causes a better reaction than a little toilet humour and potty mouth?
+At this stage, anything that causes a reaction is funny – and what causes a better reaction than a little toilet humor?

 But why are poop and fart jokes so funny?
 The main reason is one that we have already addressed – it gets a rise out of adults.
 From the ages of 3 and above, children like to test their power against adults.
 They do this in many different ways, sometimes by throwing tantrums, sometimes by adopting their right to say no, and sometimes by making adults feel uncomfortable.
 And what better way to make an adult quiver than by telling a good (or not so good) potty joke?

-But getting a rise out of adults isn’t the only reason children find potty humour so funny.
-According to professionals, humans often use humour to work through things that make them feel anxious.
+But getting a rise out of adults isn’t the only reason children find potty humor so funny.
+According to professionals, humans often use humor to work through things that make them feel anxious.
 This is true regardless of age.
-Small babies, for example, often fear being separated from their parents, which could be a good explanation for why they find humour in a game of peek-a-boo in which their parents temporarily go missing.
+Small babies, for example, often fear being separated from their parents, which could be a good explanation for why they find humor in a game of peek-a-boo in which their parents temporarily go missing.
 When we’re older, we make jokes about more serious things like sex, death, injury, and so on and so forth.
 Why?
 Because that’s what makes us anxious.

 But from the ages of approximately 4-6, children aren’t anxious about sex and death – they’re anxious about potty training.
-Think about it – how would you feel if you didn’t know that you were going to make it to the toilet on time?
+Think about it, how would you feel if you didn’t know that you were going to make it to the toilet on time?
 Or if you didn’t know if you were going to wake up with a wet bed tonight?
-These situations can cause anxiety for children, even if they don’t outright display it.
-And how do they work through that anxiety?
-With a little bit of good ol’ fashioned potty humour.
+These situations can cause anxiety for children, even if they don’t display it outright.
+And how do they work through this anxiety?
+With a little bit of good old-fashioned potty humor.

 During the potty training phase of development children really start to become curious about their own bodies.
 And remember, they are always trying to get a rise out of you.
 By shying away from uncomfortable subjects like pooping and farting, you’re teaching your child that these subjects make you feel uncomfortable – and they will use that against you every chance they get.